ahmed-hassan97/-Finding-Lane-Lines/README.md

       min_line_length = 30 # minimum number of pixels making up a line
       max_line_gap = 300    # maximum gap in pixels between connectable line segments

-      # My region of interest will be a centered trapezoid rising from the bottom of the image.
-      # These parameters tune the shape of the trapezoid.
       roi_horiz_top = 0.45 # x-coord of trapezoid's top left point will be img.shape[1]*roi_horiz_top
                           # x-coord of trapezoid's top right point will be img.shape[1]*(1.-roi_horiz_top)
       roi_horiz_bot = 0.05 # x-coord of trapezoid's bottom left point will be img.shape[1]*roi_horiz_bot